aderbalfarias/snippet/Random/TechnicalInterview.md

 It's not always true that one must make changes in the inheritance tree but making changes at the class and method level also resolves problems, but the solution above was done by changing the inheritance tree.<br>
 **Why**: Places in implementation (class/function) that use a base class (in other words consume a service of a base class), must work correctly when the base class object is replaced by a child class (derived class) object.<br>
 **Benefits**:
-- Compatibility, it enables the binary compatibility between multiple releases and patches.
+- Compatibility.
+It enables the binary compatibility between multiple releases and patches.
 In other words, It keeps the client code away from being impacted.
-- Type Safety, it's the easiest approach to handle type safety with inheritance, as types are not allowed to vary when inheriting.
+- Type Safety.
+It's the easiest approach to handle type safety with inheritance, as types are not allowed to vary when inheriting.
-- Maintainability, code that adheres to Liskov substitution is loosely dependent on each other, makes the right abstraction, and encourages code reusability.
+- Maintainability.
+Code that adheres to Liskov substitution is loosely dependent on each other, makes the right abstraction, and encourages code reusability.

 #### I - Interface Segregation Principle
 **Definition**: The interface segregation principle states not to force a client to depend on methods it does not use.
 Do not add additional functionality to an existing interface by adding new methods.
 Instead, create a new interface and let your class implement multiple interfaces if needed.<br>